moq-wg/moq-transport/draft-lcurley-warp.md

 timestamp:

-: The presentation timestamp in milliseconds at the start of the segment.
-This timestamp MUST NOT be larger than any timestamp within the segment, but CAN be smaller to indicate a gap.
+: The presentation timestamp in milliseconds for the first frame/sample in the segment.
+This timestamp MUST be used when it does not match the timestamp in the media container.

-timestamp_offset:

-: An optional offset to be applied to the timestamps within the segment.
-The video decoder MUST add this value to timestamps within the media container.
-This is used to insert media segments without re-encoding.

 ## priority {#message-priority}